 The government has already taken steps to overcome some of these difficulties through reforms designed to enhance the investment climate and make hiring and expanding easier for businesses.
 Cutting red tape and streamlining regulations remain among their highest priorities – one such program is Aadhaar, which has registered over one billion citizens so far.

 India is making strides to enhance infrastructure development and innovation – two essential ingredients of service-sector expansion – but finding new sources of expansion remains vital.
-India should seek markets where its strengths can be capitalised upon, for instance, alternative energy production, manufacturing or agriculture development.
+India should seek markets where its strengths can be capitalised upon, such as alternative energy production, manufacturing, or agricultural development.

 India’s future service sector success rests heavily on its ability to quickly grow, increase productivity, create jobs and take advantage of India’s demographic dividend by engaging young people and increasing female labour force participation rates.
 Such changes require massive efforts from both private and public sectors; governments, in particular, should invest heavily in revamping education systems with quality skills provision while encouraging businesses to leverage emerging technologies if they want this sector to remain an economic powerhouse worldwide.